mohitjain/mohitjain/_posts/2016-02-14-lazy-loading-of-images-in-rails.md

   <img scr="my_image.jpg"/>
 {% endhighlight %}

-So what I want is a default image which will be loaded when page load happens and while scrolling default image should be replaced by real image.
+So what I want is a default image which will be loaded when page load happens and while scrolling default image should be replaced by a real image.
 So I can do it something like:

 {% highlight ruby %}
   <%= image_tag "default_image.jpg", "data-normal" => "my_real_image.jpg" %>
 {% endhighlight %}

-or while using paperclip as a gem makes it like:
+or while using the paperclip as a gem makes it like:

 {% highlight ruby %}
   <%= image_tag "default_image.jpg", "data-normal" => image.photo.url(:medium) %>